EU Nationals Advice Project for residents living in Westminster

 In partnership with Westminster City Council, Citizens Advice Westminster together with The Migrants Resource Centre is introducing an advice service for EU nationals living in Westminster.
 This dedicated service will be available from 8th November 2017.

 For advice as a non-British European Union/ European Economic Area national living in Westminster, you can call our helpline on 020 7706 6019.
 The line will be open Tuesdays and Thursdays between 11am-2pm (EU language support can be arranged for complex problems).
+This service can also be accessed by Westminster Council employees.

 If your problem is complex, the adviser on the helpline can book you a further telephone appointment.
 If you need advice and you inquiry is difficult to explain and you would like to discuss it in an EU language, the helpline adviser can book you a face-to-face appointment with an adviser and translator.